Tahir-Dars/JavaBasicTasks/README.md

 # JavaTasks
-This repository contains code for various simple tasks inspired by ideas from Google, YouTube, and ChatGPT.
-All the code has been independently developed by me.
-I hope you find it highly beneficial and make the most out of it.
+This repository contains basic tasks and a few pure OOP tasks.
+The code for these tasks is solely made by me.
+The code includes comments explaining the details.
+It is comprehensive.
+The files have undergone multiple reviews by me, but if you find any mistakes, please pardon them and consider it as part of your assignment.